Dog meat: Malaysia

 The consumption of dog meat is legal in Malaysia.
 The issue was brought to light in 2013 after the Malaysian Independent Animal Rescue group received a report alleging that a restaurant in Kampung Melayu, Subang had dogs caged and tortured before slaughtering them for their meat.

 North Korea

+Dangogi (단고기), or sweet meat, refers to dog meat that is traditionally consumed during the hottest days of the year in North Korea, as it is believed to provide stamina.
+In 2023, the primary consumption dates coincide with the "sambok," or three hottest days, which are 17 July 27 July, and 16 August.

-A wall painting in the Goguryeo tombs complex in South Hwangghae Province, a World Heritage Site which dates from the 4th century AD, depicts a slaughtered dog in a storehouse.
+A wall painting in the Goguryeo tombs complex in South Hwanghae province, a World Heritage Site which dates from the 4th century AD, depicts a slaughtered dog in a storehouse.
 The Balhae people also enjoyed dog meat, and the modern-day tradition of canine cuisine seems to have come from that era.

 Daily NK reported that in early 2010, the North Korean government included dog meat in its list of one hundred fixed prices, setting a fixed price of 500 won per kilogram.

+In September 2023, North Korea announced the construction of a luxury dog meat restaurant, the ‘Dog Meat Delicacy House,’ in Pyongyang.
+This initiative, approved by Kim Jong-un, is part of a state effort to promote "healthier eating."

+Dog meat is considered a national dish in North Korea, with numerous restaurants dedicated to it.
+Cooking contests that utilize all parts of the animal are also featured on state television.